openethereum/fether/packages/fether-react/src/Onboarding/termsAndConditions.md

 - The user expressly acknowledges and agrees that Parity Technologies Limited makes the Fether client available to the user at the user&#39;s sole risk.
 - The user represents that the user has an adequate understanding of the risks, usage and intricacies of cryptographic tokens and blockchain-based open source software, the Ethereum platform and ETH.
 - The user acknowledges and agrees that, to the fullest extent permitted by any applicable law, the disclaimers of liability contained herein apply to any and all damages or injury whatsoever caused by or related to risks of, use of, or inability to use, the Fether client under any cause or action whatsoever of any kind in any jurisdiction, including, without limitation, actions for breach of warranty, breach of contract or tort (including negligence) and that Parity Technologies Limited shall not be liable for any indirect, incidental, special, exemplary or consequential damages, including for loss of profits, goodwill or data.
 - Some jurisdictions do not allow the exclusion of certain warranties or the limitation or exclusion of liability for certain types of damages.
 Therefore, some of the above limitations in this section may not apply to a user.
-In particular, nothing in these terms shall affect the statutory rights of any user or limit or exclude liability for death or physical injury arising from the negligence or wilful misconduct of Parity Technologies Limited or for fraud or fraudulent misrepresentation.
+In particular, nothing in these terms shall affect the statutory rights of any user or limit or exclude liability for death or physical injury arising from the negligence or willful misconduct of Parity Technologies Limited or for fraud or fraudulent misrepresentation.
 - All rights reserved by Parity Technologies Limited.
 Licensed to the public under the BSD3.0 License (also known as &quot;BSD-3-Clause&quot;): [https://opensource.org/licenses/BSD-3-Clause](https://opensource.org/licenses/BSD-3-Clause)

 **LEGAL WARNING LONG VERSION**

 The following Terms and Conditions (&quot;Terms&quot;) govern the use of Parity Technologies Limited&#39;s open source software product (&quot;Fether&quot;).
 Prior to any use of Fether or any of Parity Technologies Limited&#39;s products (&quot;Parity Technologies&#39; Products&quot;), you (&quot;User&quot; or &quot;you&quot;) confirm on your own behalf and on behalf of anyone who uses Fether on your behalf that you (and they) understand, expressly agree to and will comply with all of the Terms.
 All capitalized words and expressions in these Terms will have the effect and meaning given to them in the Terms.
 The group of developers and other personnel that is now, or will be, employed by, or contracted with, or affiliated with, Parity Technologies Limited (&quot;Parity Technologies&quot; or &quot;we&quot;) is termed the &quot;Parity Technologies Team&quot;.

-**Acknowledgement of Risks**
+**Acknowledgment of Risks**

 The User acknowledges the following serious risks to any use of Fether and expressly agrees not to hold liable Parity Technologies or the Parity Technologies Team should any of these risks occur: